-MSG is a well-known migraine trigger and is found in a number of foods, many of which you may not even be aware.
-What many people don’t realize is that glutamic acid is a naturally occurring amino acid that is found naturally in most foods.
+MSG is a well-known migraine trigger and is found in a number of foods, many of which you may not even be aware of.
+But what many people don’t realize is that glutamic acid is a naturally occurring amino acid that is found naturally in most foods.
 It is essential for life.

-There are two types of glutamate.
-Bound glutamate which is bound to other amino acids.
-It is whole, unmodified and the body digests and absorbs it slowly.
-Then there’s free glutamate which is not bound to amino acids making its absorption rate much faster.
+There are two types of glutamate: bound and free.
+Bound glutamate is bound to other amino acids.
+It is whole, unmodified, and the body digests and absorbs it slowly.
+Then there’s free glutamate which is not bound to amino acids, making its absorption rate much faster.
 Monosodium glutamate, or MSG, is a synthetic form of free glutamate that is added to most processed and manufactured foods.
-Basically, it makes food taste better, more savory.
+Basically, it makes food taste better and more savory.
 The problem is, this synthetic glutamate has contaminants and unwanted, even harmful byproducts that can seriously impact your health.

 MSG is found in so many foods that unless you are eating clean and only choosing fresh foods (that means eliminating most canned and many frozen foods as well as all processed foods) you will find it extremely difficult to avoid.
 It is used at many buffet restaurants and is notorious for being used at many Asian or Chinese restaurants.
-What you may not know is that it is in many prepared salad dressings, commercial spices and spice blends, cured meats, cured cheeses like Roquefort and Parmesan, soy sauce, just about any prepared or processed food, and many store bought broths (including bone broth).
+What you may not know is that it's also in many prepared salad dressings, commercial spices and spice blends, cured meats, cured cheeses like Roquefort and Parmesan, soy sauce, just about any prepared or processed food, and many store-bought broths (including bone broth).

-The Physicians Committee for Responsible Medicine has created the Migraine Diet, a vegan based plan that is designed to help prevent migraines and minimize migraine pain.
-They have compiled a list of pain safe foods that almost never contribute to migraines:
+The Physicians Committee for Responsible Medicine has created the Migraine Diet, a vegan-based plan that is designed to help prevent and minimize migraine attacks.
+They have compiled a list of safe foods that almost never contribute to migraines: